Mindtribe/Leash-Debugger/doc/UserGuide.md

 ### Buttons

-Only the LaunchpadXL **SW3** button is used.
+Only the Launchpad **SW3** button is used.
 If this is held down during boot, the Leash Debugger will run in **AP mode** (its own access point).
 Otherwise, it will run in **Station mode** (connect to an existing WiFi network).
+If using the RedBearLab WiFi Mini, a jumper will need to be soldered onto the board to select either mode - please see [Wiring](Wiring.md).

 ### LEDs

-The LaunchpadXL board has three user LEDs: red, orange and green.
+The **Launchpad board** has three user LEDs: red, orange and green.
 Each LED corresponds to an aspect of functionality:

 * **Red**: error state.
 * **Orange**: JTAG state.